LaunchCodeEducation/web-fundamentals/README.md

 ... and a lot more!

-Our goal is that by the end of the course you will be able to build a very simple web-app yourself.
+Our goal is that by the end of the course you will be able to build a very simple web app yourself.

 You will also learn how to use a *version control system* (VCS), essentially a sophisticated way of "saving your work", which pretty much every professional programmer uses.
 You will submit all your assignments using a VCS called Git.